learn-co-curriculum/big-o-set-quiz/README.md

-# Day 4: Big O Queue Quiz
+# Day 5: Big O Set Quiz

-In this quiz we'll ask you to calculate the time complexity for several of the Queue class methods.
-Remember that we used an Array as the underlying data structure for our class.
-If you don't know the time complexity for an Array method, you may need to Google.
+In this quiz we'll ask you to calculate the time complexity for several of the MySet class methods.
+Remember that we used a Hash/Object as the underlying data structure for our class.
+If you don't know the time complexity for a method, you may need to Google.

 1. Mult choice